osebe-rickson/Wrangle-and-analyze-data-project/README.md

 p2_dog is whether or not the #2 prediction is a breed of dog → TRUE etc.

 ## Gathering Data
+**Enhanced Twitter Archive** can be downloaded from here: (https://support.twitter.com/articles/20170160)

 **The tweet image predictions**

 This file (image_predictions.tsv) is present in each tweet according to a neural network.
 It is hosted on Udacity's servers and should be downloaded programmatically using the Requests library and the following URL: https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv